Cincinnati Bengals: Zac Taylor years (2019–present)

 In 2019, they hired head coach Zac Taylor.
 The 2019 campaign started off with reasonable success, with the Bengals barely losing to Seattle 21–20 at CenturyLink Field; but what started with promise ended in disaster.
 The Bengals then lost 10 more games and were 0–11 heading into December 2019.
 To open the month of December, they got their first win of the season against the Jets, 22–6, in Cincinnati.
 They eventually lost to the Patriots and then to the Dolphins, 38–35, in overtime after Dalton led the team back from 23 points down in the fourth quarter.
-With the loss to the Dolphins, the Bengals officially clinched the No. 1 overall pick in the 2020 NFL Draft.
+With the loss to the Dolphins, the Bengals officially clinched the No. 1 overall pick in the 2020 NFL draft.
 They capped off the season with a win against the Cleveland Browns, finishing 2–14, equaling the 2002 season as the team's worst record in history.

-In 2020, the Bengals improved under rookie Joe Burrow, but lost him to a season-ending injury in Week 11 to the Washington Football Team that all but ended their season.
-They finished 4–11–1.
+In 2020, the Bengals improved under rookies Joe Burrow and Tee Higgins.
+Starting the season with a 2–5–1 record going into the bye week, including an overtime tie to the Philadelphia Eagles.
+Going into Week 11 facing the Washington Football Team, they lost Joe Burrow to a season-ending knee injury that all but ended their season, only winning two more contests against the Pittsburgh Steelers and Houston Texans.
+Finishing the season 4–11–1.

 In 2021, the Bengals won the AFC North with a 10–7 record, which included dominant sweeps of the rival Pittsburgh Steelers and Baltimore Ravens.
 Led by Joe Burrow, who was playing in his first full season after recovering from his devastating knee injury in Week 11 of his rookie season and rookie receiver, and Burrow's college teammate at LSU, Ja'Marr Chase, Cincinnati would win the AFC North for the first time since 2015.
 They beat the Kansas City Chiefs, 34–31, in a Week 17 thriller to clinch the division.
 They then won their first playoff game since the 1990 season, beating the Las Vegas Raiders, 26–19, in the Wild Card round.
-After that, they upset the top-seeded Tennessee Titans, 19-16, when Evan McPherson kicked a game-winning 52-yard field goal.
+After that, they upset the top-seeded Tennessee Titans, 19–16, when Evan McPherson kicked a game-winning 52-yard field goal.
 A week later, they advanced to their first Super Bowl since 1989 when McPherson kicked a 33-yard field goal in overtime to cap off a comeback from being down 21–3 and shock the No. 2 seed Chiefs, 27–24.
 They lost a close Super Bowl to the Los Angeles Rams in Super Bowl LVI, 23–20.